cvcvka5/Monero-Transaction-Obfuscator/README.md

 This project provides strategies to sequentially transfer Monero (XMR) through multiple wallets to obfuscate the source of funds.
 It uses **Playwright** to interact with [MyMonero](https://wallet.mymonero.com) browser wallets.

+Note: This project is a proof‑of‑concept intended for research and experimentation.
+Resource usage is intentionally non‑optimized to discourage high‑volume automation.
+If you wish to adapt or optimize it for personal experimentation, feel free to fork the repository.

 ## Features

 * **Wallet Generation & Management**